-Balanced scorecard is a methodology that was developed by professors at Harvard Business School in the 1990s and has changed the way that company directors and managers evaluate their businesses.
+Created in the 1990s in the United States, Balanced Scorecard is a methodology developed by professors at Harvard Business School.
+This method is very important because it has changed the way business leaders and managers evaluate their business.

-But what is balanced scorecard?
-What are its benefits and how does one implement it in an organization?
-If you’re interested in finding out more about this subject, keep reading this post!
+What is a company’s BSC?
+What are its benefits and how to deploy it in an organization?
+If you are interested in learning more about it, keep reading this post!

 What is Balanced Scorecard?